 That meant consumers looking to borrow had a tough time.
 “Large fractions of domestic banks continued to report a tightening of policies on both credit card and other consumer loans over the past three months,” the survey says.
 “Nearly 60 percent of respondents indicated that they had tightened lending standards on credit card and other consumer loans, about the same fractions as in the October survey.”

 All of this comes even after the federal government loaned banks billions of dollars to jump-start the floundering economy.
-The loans were intended to prod banks into loaning more money, but at least for the fourth quarter of 2008, didn't appear to make much difference.
+The loans were intended to prod banks into lending more money, but at least for the fourth quarter of 2008, didn’t appear to make much difference.

 Bad credit consumers had it especially rough.
 More than half of banks surveyed (55 percent) were less willing to offer credit cards and other consumer loans to borrowers with poor credit histories, denying credit to consumers “who did not meet credit-scoring thresholds.”
 Additionally, just under half of respondents (approximately 45 percent) said they raised minimum credit score requirements, which was nevertheless down slightly from the October survey.